aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ### Silhouette Score

-The Silhouette Score attempts to describe how similar a data point is to other data points in its cluster, relative to data points not in its cluster (this is aggregated over all data points to get the score for an overall clustering).
-In other words, it thinks about how ‘distinct’ the clusters are in space — indeed one could use any measure of ‘distance’ to calculate the score.
+The Silhouette Score describes how similar a data point is to other data points in its cluster relative to data points not in its cluster (this is aggregated over all data points to get the score for an overall clustering).
+In other words, it thinks about how ‘distinct’ the clusters are in space — indeed, one could use any measure of ‘distance’ to calculate the score.

 It is bounded between -1 and 1.
 Closer to -1 suggests incorrect clustering, while closer to +1 shows that each cluster is very dense.